Agile methodologies – from pandemic response to ongoing business operations

 Accessing and using data

-Agile organisations must support their decentralized teams to experiment within strategic initiatives using data based on a single source of truth (SSoT).
+Agile organisations must support their decentralised teams to experiment within strategic initiatives using data based on a single source of truth (SSoT).
 This is an area for development in most businesses.
 Only around one third of practitioners believe their access to data is strong or very strong.

-Delivering excellent experiences relies on a good understanding of customer behavior, motivation, preferences, and needs.
+Delivering excellent experiences relies on a good understanding of customer behaviour, motivation, preferences, and needs.
 This requires the translation of customer data into meaningful insights that can highlight possible opportunities to add value throughout the purchasing journey.
-It’s an area where leading organizations are gaining a significant advantage.
+It’s an area where leading organisations are gaining a significant advantage.
 They are integrating systems and using their data to understand their customers’ experiences, points of friction, and the things that drive loyalty and retention.

 Action based on insights

 Keeping pace with rapidly shifting customer preferences and demands requires fast and reliable conversion of data into insights that can inform effective action plans.
-Even those organizations that believe they are already accessing and analyzing data effectively, acknowledge that this is not yet translating it into meaningful actions.
+Even those organisations that believe they are already accessing and analysing data effectively, acknowledge that this is not yet translating it into meaningful actions.
 Few are taking advantage of artificial intelligence (AI) to deliver valuable customer experiences.
 However, AI-driven insights can provide sales forecasting and audience micro-targeting out of the box for non-technical users, helping teams to fill skills gaps.

 Experience-based learning

-Agile organizations learn through iteration, supported by a rapid testing.
+Agile organisations learn through iteration, supported by a rapid testing.
 Failure is part of the process and this needs to be acknowledged to overcome barriers.
 Evidence is needed to assess successes or failures so reliable test and learn practices are needed.
 Businesses that aren’t equipped to experiment, explore and innovate are less prepared to manage the disruption, uncertainty and change that is prevalent in our new reality.

 The experienced project managers at Williams Commerce can help you embed an agile methodology in your business as part of your digital transformation.